Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 npm start
 ```

-Installing the plugin enables new UI on the [API Doc & Test](/docs/developer_guide/console#api-doc-test-tab) page, and disables the old "legacy" Swagger 2.0 implementation that is currently built into {{% variables/apibuilder_prod_name %}}.
+Installing the plugin enables new UI on the [API Doc & Test](/docs/developer_guide/console#api-doc-test-tab) page, and disables the old "legacy" Swagger 2.0 Endpoints that is currently built into {{% variables/apibuilder_prod_name %}}.
 We are trying to maintain a similar experience.
 To get started, you can import your OpenAPI specification using a new button, **+OpenAPI** on the [API Doc & Test](/docs/developer_guide/console#api-doc-test-tab) page.

 ## API prefix